Useful Links & Services

 Wessex Water wants to keep leakage levels low and needs your help.
 Do you have damp spots on your path?
 If so you may have a leak.
 If you spot a leak ring the Leakstoppers hotline on 0800 6920692 (24 hours) or e-mail firstname.lastname@example.org.

 Contact Milk & More, tel.
 08456 063606.

 The mobile library visits Kington St Michael on a Tuesday.
 This vehicle has full disabled access.
 It arrives at the Old Post Office, Stubbs Lane (near the telephone box) at 10.10am until 10.30am every four weeks.
 It also visits the school every fortnight on a Tuesday from 9.15am to 10am, where it is open to the general public (and schoolchildren during term time).
-For full details and dates and for other library services click here.
+For full details and dates and for other library services visit Wiltshire Council's website.
 For dates of visits and more information, click on mobile library

 "Neighbourhood Return is an organisation that helps find people with dementia or memory loss who have gone missing.

 So could you give up some time to help find a neighbour or relative who has gone missing?
 All you need to register is a mobile 'phone that is regularly charged and switched on.
 Should someone go missing in your area you will be contacted to ask if you can help.

 The chances of being called out are very low but if you are available you only search for a two and a half hour stint.
 Availability is adaptable and if you it is inconvenient then just say so.